ngrok/ngrok-docs/docs/integrations/consul/k8s.md

   ```
   :::caution Depending on your computer, this can take some time for the pods to become healthy.
 You can watch the status of the pods with `kubectl get pods --namespace consul -w`

-1. Verify consul is installed and all its pods are healthy
+1. Verify Consul is installed and all its pods are healthy
   ```bash
   kubectl get pods --namespace consul
   NAME                                           READY   STATUS    RESTARTS        AGE